House votes to block DC police accountability bill

-The House voted on Wednesday to block Washington, D.C.’s police accountability bill from taking effect, the second time this year that the chamber moved to thwart legislation in the capital city.
+The House voted on Wednesday to block Washington’s police accountability bill from taking effect, the second time this year that the chamber moved to thwart legislation in the capital city.

 The chamber cleared the disapproval resolution in a 229-189 vote.